Jpark27614/Engineering_4_Notebook/README.md

 ## Crash_Avoidance_Part_1_(Acceleration)

 ### Assignment Description
-For this assignment, we had to print out the X, Y, and Z values from where the position the MPU was.
+For this assignment, we had to print out the X, Y, and Z values from where the position of the MPU was.

 ### Evidence
 ![ezgif com-video-to-gif (4)](https://github.com/Jpark27614/Engineering_4_Notebook/assets/113122312/932d6412-8a23-4459-9d42-9078a91d5c87)